On Path diagrams and Stirling permutations: Introduction

 \section{Introduction}

-Any ordinary permutation $\tau=\tau_1\dots\tau_n$ of size $n$ can be locally be classified according to four local types called peaks (maxima), valleys (minima), double rises and double falls, depending on the relative order of $\tau_j$ to its neighbours.
-Index $j$ is called a peak if $\tau_{j-1}<\tau_j>\tau_{j+1}$, a valley if $\tau_{j-1}>\tau_j<\tau_{j+1}$, a double rise if $\tau_{j-1}<\tau_j<\tau_{j+1}$, and a double fall if $\tau_{j-1}>\tau_j>\tau_{j+1}$; for $1\le j\le n$, with respect to the boundary conditions $\tau_0=\tau_{n+1}=-\infty$, see Flajolet~\cite{Flajo1980}, or Conrad and Flajolet~\cite{Conrad2006} and the references therein.
-Moreover, due to the bijection with binary increasing trees~\cite{Flajo1980,BerFlaSal1992}, there exists a correspondence to certain local node types in binary increasing trees~\cite{Flajo1980,Conrad2006}.
-Flajolet~\cite{Flajo1980}, see also Fran\c{c}on and Viennot~\cite{Francon1979}, used a path diagrams representation of permutations or equivalently binary increasing trees to obtain a continued fraction representation of the ordinary generating function of local types in permutations, or equivalently of node types in binary increasing trees.
+Any ordinary permutation $\sigma=\sigma_1\dots\sigma_n$ of size $n$ can be locally be classified according to four local types called peaks (maxima), valleys (minima), double rises and double falls, depending on the relative order of $\sigma_j$ to its neighbor; see Flajolet~\cite{Flajo1980}, or Conrad and Flajolet~\cite{Conrad2006} and the references therein.
+By the classical bijection between ordinary permutations and binary increasing trees~\cite{Flajo1980,BerFlaSal1992}, these local types correspond with node types of binary increasing trees~\cite{Flajo1980,Conrad2006}.
+Through a bijection between permutations and path diagrams induced by Motzkin paths, Flajolet~\cite{Flajo1980} obtained a continued fraction representation of the ordinary generating function of permutations $P(z;u,v,w)$ with respect to the local types (see also Fran\c{c}on and Viennot~\cite{Francon1979}), leading to interesting continued fraction representations concerning Euler numbers, tangent numbers, etc., can be obtained by specific evaluations of the variables $u$, $v$ and $w$.

+The main aim of this article is to extend the notion of local types to a generalized version of permutations called the $k$-Stirling permutations, establish a relation of these local types with node types of $(k+1)$-ary increasing trees, and to obtain a branched continued fraction representation of the generating function of these local types through a bijection with suitably defined path diagrams induced by \L ukasiewicz paths, extending the following theorem: